Make the first transfer clean

 • Keep rail, bus, and station-area options visible if the airport plan needs a fallback.

-If Aena has an active notice
+If Aena shows an active notice

 Treat the airport as an operational fact to verify, not as a static guide detail.
+Then choose the shortest reliable first move.

 If bags come before sightseeing

 Use luggage storage, hotel drop, or station-area lodging before trying to enjoy the old town.
+A tired arrival with bags is not the moment to improvise.

 Weather fallback